 These conditions are the basic necessities for every kind of child visa with some minor differences in each category.
 The different types of child visa for Australia are as below.

 - Child Visa (Subclass 802): This visa is for a child who is already living in Australia.
 The conditions are common but some special age requirements apply to it.
 It is a permanent stay visa and costs around AUD 2500.

 - Child Visa (Subclass 101): This visa is for a child outside of Australia to come and live with the parents in Australia.
-The conditions are same and it is also a permanent stay visa which costs around $2500.
+The conditions are the same and it is also a permanent stay visa which costs around $2500.

-- Orphan Relative Visa (Subclass 837): This visa gives a permanent resident status to a child in Australia to live with his/her sponsoring relative.
-Both of the parents of the child must be dead, permanently incapacitated or of unknown whereabouts to be able to apply for this visa.
+- Orphan Relative Visa (Subclass 837): This visa gives permanent resident status to a child in Australia to live with his/her sponsoring relative.
+Both of the parents of the child must be dead, permanently incapacitated, or of unknown whereabouts to be able to apply for this visa.
 It costs around AUD 1500.

 - Orphan Relative Visa (Subclass 117): It is very much similar in every respect to Visa 837 but is for a child living outside of Australia to come and live with the sponsoring relatives in Australia.

 - Adoption Visa (Subclass 102): This visa permits a child adopted outside of Australia to come and live with the adoptive parents in Australia permanently.
 To apply for this visa, the child must be adopted or in the process of being adopted.
 The cost of this visa is about 1500 Australian Dollars.

 - Dependent Child Visa (Subclass 445): It is a temporary stay visa and is for a child who is dependent on his/her parents.

 To apply for this visa the child must be:

 - A biological or stepchild or an adopted child of the parents applying for a visa